donation of over $27,000.00!

 Autism Ontario wants to be sure that each person with ASD (Autism Spectrum Disorder) has the means to achieve quality of life as a respected member of society.

-They are dedicated to increasing public awareness about autism.
+They are dedicated to raising public awareness about autism.
 This includes the day-to-day issues faced by individuals with autism, their families, and their caring professionals.
-The association provides information and education.
-They support research, and advocate for programs and services for the autism community.
+The association also provides information and education.
+Not only that, they support research, and advocate for programs and services for the autism community.

 A little rusty on your ASD facts?
 Watch this!

 Who gives to Autism Ontario?

 The charity’s donors and volunteers are people with ASD, and their loved ones.
 Each of our vehicle donors has their own unique connection to Autism, and like Michael McCreary noted in his video,

 If you’ve met one person with Autism, you’ve met one person with Autism. ~ Dr. Stephen Shore ~